-- b.
-All requirements for sanctioning of the competition are met. - 5-6 High school events may be sponsored by outside groups, but member school administrators must retain control of school-related events.
-Use of school programs by non-school sponsors to add dignity and status to an event they are promoting is prohibited. - 5-7 IHSAA-sponsored competition may be held on any day of the week if all schools involved approve such play. - 5-8 Withdrawal of a school team from an interscholastic contest once the contest has commenced will jeopardize the standing of the school in the Association, unless withdrawal is by consent of competing schools. - 5-9 Contests shall be scheduled primarily on Friday nights and Saturdays.
-When possible, no more than two additional nights shall be used for interscholastic activities. - 5-10 Once a student participates at the varsity level in a district tournament contest, he/she may not compete in the sub varsity level district tournament. - 5-11 A member school and its students are not permitted to participate in contests or scrimmages which take place during the time period between district tournaments and state tournaments.
+b.
+All requirements for sanctioning of the competition are met.

+- High school events may be sponsored by outside 5-6 groups, but member school administrators must retain control of school-related events.
+Use of school programs by non-school sponsors to add dignity and status to an event they are promoting is prohibited. - 5-7 IHSAA-sponsored competition may be held on any day of the week if all schools involved approve such play. - Withdrawal of a school team from an interscholastic 5-8 contest once the contest has commenced will jeopardize the standing of the school in the Association, unless withdrawal is by consent of competing schools. - 5-9 Contests shall be scheduled primarily on Friday nights and Saturdays.
+When possible, no more than two additional nights shall be used for interscholastic activities. - 5-10 Once a student participates at the varsity level in a district tournament contest, he/she may not compete in the sub varsity level district tournament. - A member school and its students are not permitted to 5-11 participate in contests or scrimmages which take place during the time period between district tournaments and state tournaments.
+Cheer, dance and speech arts are exempt from this rule.